Elgin Truck Accident Lawyer

 The trucking industry is currently in a crisis as most truck drivers are near retirement age, and it is becoming more difficult to recruit replacements.
 As a result, more drivers are overworked than ever to meet the ongoing demand for transport despite the dwindling workforce available to ensure that deadlines are met.

 Truck drivers are continually encouraged to falsify their logs, skip routine mechanical inspections, and forgo required maintenance to stay on schedule.
-Unfortunately, these actions are the ultimate cause of the increase in fatal truck crashes throughout the State of Illinois.
+Unfortunately, these actions are the ultimate cause of the increase in fatal truck crashes throughout Illinois.

 Some of the following factors also influence the decisions of drivers and motivate them to act irresponsibly: